Hakob Manandyan: Personal life

-Great Armenian poet Hovhannes Tumanyan was among Manandyan's close friends.
+Armenian poet Hovhannes Tumanyan was among Manandyan's close friends.
 They both maintained warm relationships, including with their families.
 Even in their youth, the Manandyans were frequent guests at the famous centre of the Armenian intelligentsia "Vernatun" in the Armenian quarter of Tiflis, and Varya in her youth was called "Vernatun's daughter" (since very few female representatives attended meetings of the intelligentsia).
 Tumanyan's admiration for Varya inspired the poet to some extent.

 In 1908, when Manandyan was in Petersburg preparing for the external exams of the University of Dorpat, the intellectual seemed to predict the impending destructive revolution in the empire, which he hinted at in his letter to Tumanyan: “It seems they no longer recognize the purity and truth of their pre-revolutionary faith... and are now patching up their old God.
 Indeed, the intellectual sector of Petersburg, especially the students, works, studies, and contemplates.
 The revolution is now taking place in the depths of their minds and souls.
 Contrary to the common opinion, it seems to me that the revolution in Russia has not only stopped but is deepening, spreading, and becoming threatening.
 For me, our Armenian reality... without religion causes great sadness.
 Apparently, we have nothing to patch and repair.”

 Manandyan was also noted for his exceptional modesty.
 When the Soviet government offered prominent academics residences in various cities of the Union, he consistently declined.
 He turned down an offered apartment in Moscow in the House of Scientists on Leninsky Avenue, as well as a country house in Crimea.
 In response to the authorities’ proposal, he responded that he would prefer a dacha in the outskirts of Yerevan.
 But since building a dacha near Yerevan was impossible, the academic agreed to have a dacha allocated to him in the Moscow region village of Mozhinka – a well-known settlement built for outstanding academics of the USSR.
-He hoped that by spending summer there, he could somehow recover (as he had been suffering from malaria for a long time) and continue his work in winter.
+He hoped that by spending summer there, he could possibly recover (from malaria, from which he had been suffering for a long time) and continue his work in winter.